One-Bowl Pumpkin Chocolate Chip Cookies are loaded with chips and drizzled with a pumpkin spice glaze

 The Pumpkin Glaze on top of the cooled cookies really makes them special.
 Use either Pumpkin Syrup or Pumpkin Pie Spice.
 Both work equally well for this glaze.

 Put the cooling rack of cookies over a baking sheet to catch the extra drizzle.
 Spoon glaze over cookies in a back and forth motion and let dry for about 30-minutes.

-Here are a few of my favorite tools for making these cookies:
+Cookies are generally easy to make but there are a few tools that will make it even easier.
+Here are a few of my favorite tools for making cookies:

 - 1 cup butter, softened

 - 1 cup sugar

 - 7.5 ounces pumpkin puree, (not pumpkin pie filling)